foundriesio/fioup/docs/register-device.md

 ```

 ## Verifying registration
-The `check` subcommand can be used to verifiy connectivity with the
+The `check` subcommand can be used to verify connectivity with the
 Foundries.io backend:
 ```
  $ sudo fioup check
 ```

 ## Changing apps that run
-The default behavior of fioup is to run all apps defined in a Target.
+The default behavior of `fioup` is to run all apps defined in a Target.
 This
 can be overridden by setting the `pacman.compose_apps` field in
 `/var/sota/sota.toml` to a comma separated list of applications.
 Examples
 include: